coado/Ethereum_Dex/README.md

 ## How the pool works

-The pool is simply a contract that contains a pair of tokens (let's assume that the tokens are DAI and WETH) and manages the price of these tokens.
-The price depends on holding tokens ratio, for instance:
+The pool is simply a contract that contains a pair of tokens (let's assume DAI and WETH) and manages the price of these tokens.
+The price depends on the holding tokens ratio, for instance:

-let's assume that there is 100 DAI and 1 WETH in the pool and you want to swap your 2 WETH for DAI.
+There is 100 DAI and 1 WETH in the pool.
+The user wants to swap 2 WETH for DAI.

-x - amount of WETH in the pool y - amount of DAI in the pool dx - amount of WETH you provide dy - amount of DAI you receive
+x - amount of WETH in the pool y - amount of DAI in the pool dx - amount of WETH user provides dy - amount of DAI user receives

 xy = k